Frequently Asked Questions

 Is Grandma’s Marathon a Boston qualifier?

-Yes, Grandma’s Marathon is a qualifier for the Boston Marathon.
-Please keep your official race results magazine (mailed to you in the fall) to verify your qualifying time with Boston Marathon race officials.
+Yes, Grandma’s Marathon is a top qualifier for the Boston Marathon.
+Please keep your official race results email to verify your qualifying time with Boston Marathon race officials.

 Is there a course time limit?

 Yes.
 At Grandma’s Marathon, we’re committed to providing the safest and most positive race day experience possible.
 Our time limits are set to ensure that runners are protected from vehicular traffic and have the aid station support they need to successfully complete the race.

 Garry Bjorklund Half Marathon = 3 hours 3 minutes (14-minute pace)

 William A. Irvin 5k = 1 hour 2 minutes (20-minute pace)

 We have experienced pace teams keeping you on track to reach your goal.
 Pacers will pace following times for Grandma’s Marathon: 3:00, 3:10, 3:20, 3:30, 3:40, 3:50, 4:00, 4:05, 4:20, 4:35, 4:50, 5:00, 5:30, 6:00.

 Pacers will pace the following times for the Garry Bjorklund Half Marathon: 1:30, 1:40, 1:45, 1:50, 1:55, 2:00, 2:05, 2:10, 2:15, 2:20, 2:30, and 2:45.

 What is the race cancellation/alteration policy?